Definition

 Schleswig-Holstein: Three New Baltic Sea Marine Protected Areas Enter Into Force

-Schleswig-Holstein has designated three new Baltic Sea marine protected areas (MPAs) effective March 2026, significantly expanding strict conservation zones.
-Immediate prohibitions on commercial fishing, raw material extraction, and marine construction in these areas signal increasing regulatory pressure on maritime industrial activities to meet 2030 biodiversity targets.
+Schleswig-Holstein has established three new Baltic Sea marine protected areas effective March 2026, significantly expanding strict conservation zones.
+Prohibitions on commercial fishing, raw material extraction, and marine construction signal increasing regulatory constraints on maritime industrial activities to meet 2030 biodiversity targets.

 Slovenia Amends Nature Conservation Act on Invasive Species and Public Motor-Vehicle and Bicycle Events

-Slovenia has implemented the Nature Conservation Act Amendment (ZON-F), introducing stricter controls on invasive alien species and regulating public motor-vehicle and cycling events in natural areas.
-Businesses and landowners must now comply with mandatory monitoring and eradication duties for invasive species, while event organizers face tighter location and permit restrictions to protect biodiversity.
+Slovenia has enacted the Nature Conservation Act Amendment to strengthen invasive species management and restrict vehicle-based events in sensitive natural areas.
+Landowners and operators must now integrate mandatory biodiversity monitoring and eradication duties into site management while event organizers face significant permit and location constraints.

 Abruzzo Region Approves Conservation Objectives and Measures for 22 Natura 2000 Sites